 The Salesforce User authorizing your integrations will need access to all Objects and Fields that may be used or referenced in Gainsight.
 If your organization has a systems or integrations user already provisioned in Salesforce, which will never expire and has a System Administrator Profile, we would recommend using that User to authorize the Gainsight integrations.

-Navigate back to the Administration tab.
-Now click on the “Connectors” page, located under the Operations subheader as shown below.
+- Click on Connectors, located under the Operations sub-header as shown below.
 This will take you to the Integrations tab.

 Once Gainsight Matrix Data Platform is authorized, you will have the option to turn on and configure the following: